 This Pre-Design Investigation (PDI) Evaluation Report (ER) presents the results of data collection activities conducted as part of the PDI for the Swan Island Basin (SIB) Project Area within the Portland Harbor Superfund Site (PHSS) in Portland, Multnomah County, Oregon.
 HydroGeoLogic, Inc. (HGL) performed the work, on behalf of the SIB Remedial Design (RD) Group, based on the requirements of the PHSS Record of Decision (ROD) (EPA, 2017) and the Administrative Settlement Agreement and Order on Consent (ASAOC) (EPA, 2021a).
-The work was performed in accordance with the final PDI Work Plan, which the U.S. Environmental Protection Agency (EPA) approved in May 2022 (HGL, 2022a); the Stormwater and Riverbank Assessment and Sampling Plan, which EPA approved in November 2021 (HGL, 2021a); the Riverbank Sampling Plan, which EPA approved in October 2022 (HGL, 2022b); and the Porewater Quantitative Assessment Plan, which EPA approved in June 2023 (HGL, 2023a).
+The work was performed in accordance with the final PDI Work Plan, which the U.S. Environmental Protection Agency (EPA) approved in May 2022 (HGL, 2022a); the Stormwater and Riverbank Assessment and Sampling Plan, which EPA approved in November 2021 (HGL, 2021a); the Riverbank Sampling Plan, which EPA approved in June 2023 (HGL, 2023a).